-It was always sitting there in an out of the way corner of the kitchen counter, patiently waiting to be discovered.
+It was always sitting there in an out-of-the-way corner of the kitchen counter, patiently waiting to be discovered.
 The old Zenith was made sometime in the forties.
-It was a beautifully styled art deco AM/Short wave table radio with an off white bakelite case and a gold toned dial.
-There were 3 black knobs, an on/off volume control, a tone control, and a tuning knob that were all located under the dial.
-Above the dial were several pushbuttons, one for AM, one for Short Wave and a couple more that could be preset to favorite stations.
-Until the summer of 1960 I never gave it a second look.
+It was a beautifully styled art deco AM/Short wave table radio with an off-white bakelite case and a gold-toned dial.
+There were 3 black knobs, an on/off volume control, a tone control, and a tuning knob that was all located under the dial.
+Above the dial were several pushbuttons, one for AM, one for Short Wave, and a couple more that could be preset to favorite stations.
+Until the summer of 1960, I never gave it a second look.

-Every summer since the first grade I had taken swimming and diving lessons at Albemarle’s City owned pool at Rock Creek Park.
+Every summer since the first grade I had taken swimming and diving lessons at Albemarle’s City-owned pool at Rock Creek Park.
 Rock Creek was built in the thirties by the Civilian Conservation Corps.
-In the park there are several ball fields, tennis courts, walking trails, picnic tables, and the large swimming pool.
+In the park, there are several ball fields, tennis courts, walking trails, picnic tables, and a large swimming pool.
 Unlike most pools built these days, that pool was built on top of the ground.
 High walls surround the wide pool deck.
-Liberal amounts of blue slate quarried at nearby Morrow Mountain was used to cap the walls and construct the wide steps leading to the bath house which is divided into two sections split by a counter down the middle.
-Behind the counter there were racks of numbered baskets.
-When you went in and paid, you were given a numbered basket with a corresponding numbered pin that resembled an old fashioned diaper pin.
-Boys went to the left and girls went to the right.
-Once inside the dressing room you changed clothes and placed them into your basket and pinned the numbered pin to your suit.
+Liberal amounts of blue slate quarried at nearby Morrow Mountain were used to cap the walls and construct the wide steps leading to the bath house which is divided into two sections split by a counter down the middle.
+Behind the counter, there were racks of numbered baskets.
+When you went in and paid, you were given a numbered basket with a corresponding numbered pin that resembled an old-fashioned diaper pin.
+The boys went to the left and the girls went to the right.
+Once inside the dressing room, you changed clothes and placed them into your basket, and pinned the numbered pin to your suit.
 As you walked back by the counter on the way to the pool deck, you gave the basket to the attendant.
 It was then put on the numbered rack.
 When you were ready to leave, you just turned in your numbered pin and they would get you the corresponding basket with your clothes.

 The pool’s depth varied from 3 feet on one end to 10 feet on the other.
 2 blue and white diving boards with stainless steel ladders hovered over the deepest end.
 Its wide pool deck was the summer place to be for teenagers.
 Beach towels of all colors concealed the deck like a patchwork quilt on an old bed.
-The low slate topped walls seemed to shout the names and initials scrawled there.
+The low slate-topped walls seemed to shout the names and initials scrawled there.
 A tall lifeguard chair stands like a sentinel on the side near the deepest end.
-Aloft is the ever present, tanned guard sporting a pair of RayBan Aviators and twirling a whistle chain around his index finger.
-High school boys and girls handled the lifeguard duties, taught swimming lessons, ran the bathhouse, and the concession stand.
-To us kids their swagger and self confidence elevated them to rock star status.
+Aloft is the ever-present, tanned guard sporting a pair of RayBan Aviators and twirling a whistle chain around his index finger.
+High school boys and girls handled the lifeguard duties, taught swimming lessons, and ran the bathhouse, and the concession stand.
+To us kids, their swagger and self-confidence elevated them to rock star status.
 If they called you by name the other kids noticed.

 My Mother and Aunt took turns taking my cousin and me to the pool every other day or so.
 They would sit in the covered bleacher area for a couple hours while we took lessons and swam.
 This summer vacation was going to be different.
 I was turning ten.
 Mom had agreed I was old enough to be dropped off at the pool and stay there unsupervised until she came to pick me up late in the afternoon.
 She knew all the lifeguards and they knew me.
 It was a different time then.
 Today a parent would be drawn and quartered for even considering such a thing.